You are here

 - Clear and unambiguous records of prescription stationery stock received.

 - Clear arrangements for the arrival of prescription form stock.
-This should include a pre-determined date of arrival where possible, so a missed delivery can be followed up quickly.
+This should include a pre-determined date of arrival where possible, so a missed delivery can be followed up quickly within 6 working days from the date of the order being placed.

 - Prescription form stock checked on delivery.
 Bar codes recorded, checked against the delivery note and the stock securely stored as soon as possible.